Data Monetization: Data is Crude

 Define goals on a timeline and make sure the roadmap has incremental goals.

-2. People, Process & Technology: We have heard this a lot, “I have old tech, the data is not all in one place, the data is not clean”.
+We have heard this a lot, “I have old tech, it’s not all in one place, it’s not clean”.
 Yes, it is a challenge, and it is almost always the case when you start.
-But the right people and process will allow you to get started quickly while dealing with the tech and data quality constraints.
-So, invest in the right people with light processes before implementing hard processes and technology.
+But right people & process will allow you to get started while dealing with the tech and data quality constraints.
+So, invest in the right people with light processes before implementing hard processes & technology.
+But don’t forget:

 A data monetization team is multi-disciplinary, will include data scientists, functional analysts, engineers, designers, and developers.